 Welcome to the Office of Graduate Studies in the Dietrich School of Arts and Sciences.

 Our faculty and programs educate and support our graduate students as emerging scholars, teachers, and mentors.
-We prepare them to become tomorrow’s disciplinary and interdisciplinary leaders advancing knowledge, driving innovation, and contributing to the resolution of complex regional, national, and global problems.
-This requires maintaining a welcoming, inclusive, respectful environment of students and faculty from diverse backgrounds and perspectives and with diverse intellectual interests.
+We help prepare them to become tomorrow’s disciplinary and interdisciplinary leaders advancing knowledge, driving innovation, and tackling the grand challenges of our globally connected world.
+This requires maintaining a welcoming, inclusive, respectful environment where students and faculty from diverse backgrounds and with diverse intellectual interests feel a sense of belonging and thrive.